How to spend 24h in New York

 Breakfast

 Set yourself up for the day at Zucker’s deli (370 Lexington Ave), where they serve deliciously fresh bagels, filled to your instructions.
-Alternatively, Bedford & Co at the Renwick Hotel (118 E 40th St) offers chunky waffles and smoked salmon scramble, and Lallisse (161 Lexington Ave) provides the perfect Eggs Benedict and pancake stacks, alongside a host of Mediterranean small plates.
+Alternatively, Bedford & Co at the Renwick Hotel (118 E 40th St) offers chunky waffles and smoked salmon scramble.

 Lunch